Funding Opportunity: Creating Healthy Schools - Local Implementation

-- Districts with 40-50% FRL may be considered high-need and eligible for grant if able to demonstrate district- or community- wide need with additional data.
-For example, data demonstrating majority of enrolled students are at 185% of Federal Poverty Level.
-(Applicants may find the Healthy Kids Colorado Survey helpful.)
+- Districts with 40-50 percent FRL may be considered high-need and eligible for grant if able to demonstrate district- or community-wide need with additional data.
+For example, data demonstrating majority of enrolled students are at 185 percent of Federal Poverty Level or majority minority enrollment.

-- Districts below 40% FRL are not eligible for full implementation grants but may be eligible for matching dollars depending on level of need and district size.
+- Districts below 40 percent FRL are not eligible for full implementation grants but may be eligible for matching dollars depending on level of need and district size.